 How long will Governor Newsom’s “Stay at Home” order stay in effect?

-The Governor’s order, which went into effect on March 19, 2020, is in place until further notice from him.
+The Governor’s order, which went into effect on March 19, 2020, is in place until further notice.

 What businesses and organizations are exempt from the Governor’s order?